 Iran Country Report

-US withdrawal from the nuclear agreement and the reimposition of US sanctions, including on Iran's automotive sector starting on 7 August and shipping and insurance services starting on 5 November, significantly increase the regulatory burden for foreign entities doing business with Iran.
-The sanctions will also likely severely disrupt Iran's trade infrastructure and company operations across the supply chain.
+US withdrawal from the nuclear agreement and the reimposition of US sanctions in late 2018 significantly increased the regulatory burden for foreign entities doing business with Iran.
+The sanctions have also disrupted Iran's trade infrastructure and company operations across the supply chain.
 This increases the likelihood of more frequent, but scattered and peaceful, labour protests against wage arrears, particularly in the manufacturing and industrial sectors, including the strategic automotive sector.
 Preferential treatment of energy workers reduces the risk of sustained disruption in the energy sector, which is the government's largest revenue source, or electricity production.

-The US policy of confronting Iran to curtail its nuclear and ballistic missile programmes and forcing it to retract support for regional proxies has increased the likelihood of war, either through Iranian miscalculation of the US threshold for military action or a decision by the United States to take direct military action against Iran or Iranian interests abroad.
-The Iranian government would probably only opt for war if it were under imminent existential threat and would otherwise probably seek to avoid direct conflict.
-Iran would seek to deny the US a short localised war and to make any military confrontation regional.
+The US policy of confronting Iran to curtail its nuclear and ballistic missile programmes and forcing it to retract support for regional proxies has increased the likelihood of war, particularly in the aftermath of the US assassination of Iran's Qods Force commander Qassem Soleimani.
+Although Iran wants to avoid direct conflict with the US and its allies, it will feel compelled to retaliate, at least through its regional proxies, especially as its leadership likely believes that the Islamic Republic would survive a limited war.
+Iran would seek to deny the US a short, localised war and to make any military confrontation regional.

 Vaccinations required to enter the country